matt-goldeck/matt-goldeck.github.io/_posts/2021-01-01-coming-of-age.markdown

 ---
 layout: post
-title:  "New Blog, Who This?
-Or: A Coming of Age"
+title:  "New Blog, Who This?"
 date:   2021-01-01 12:00:00 -0500
 categories: ramble
 ---